Aqueous film-forming foam (AFFF)

 • PFAS are linked to negative health impacts in humans, including cancer.

-• AFFF is the leading cause of PFAS contamination in drinking water.
+• AFFF is a leading cause of PFAS contamination in drinking water.

 What are the dangers of AFFF?

-AFFF is a key suspected source of PFAS-contamination in Washington drinking water.
+AFFF is a key suspected source of PFAS-contamination in drinking water in Washington.
+PFAS pose risks to humans and wildlife, like:

 • Reproductive impairment.